Transaction Rules

 2. Fill in the fields:

-• Match Type: Contains, Starts With, Ends With, or Exact
+• Matching Type: Contains, Starts With, Ends With, or Equals

 • Account: The account to assign